SvelteKit warnings

 • import.meta.env → must use VITE_*

-• Private env vars → not allowed inside .svelte files
+• Private env vars → not allowed in client-side code

 Best Practices